UnifiedPush/specifications/specifications/android.md

 The action MUST contain the following extra:
 * token (String): This is the connection token as defined in the [Resources] supplied by the end user application during registration.
 If this token is not known by the connector, the connector will ignore this request.

-The intent MAY contain 1 additional extra:
+The intent SHOULD contain 1 additional extra:
 * reason (String): the type of error causing the registration fail.

 The reason MUST be either: